-A bit like when I got to Jodhpur aka the Blue City, when I got to Jaipur aka the Pink City of India, I was quite shocked by what a big city it is and how firstly, the pink is actually more terracotta, the ‘pink city’ section is actually quite small and although there are lots of things to see in Jaipur, it’s quite hard to see it all!
+A bit like when I got to Jodhpur aka the Blue City, when I got to Jaipur aka the Pink City of India, I was quite shocked by what a big city it is and how firstly, the pink is actually more terracotta.
+The ‘pink city’ section is actually quite small and although there are lots of things to see in Jaipur, it’s quite hard when you don’t know the best way to see Jaipur.

 I had all of the places I wanted to visit in Jaipur written down on my phone and I had a plan to write a 3 day itinerary for Jaipur including everything there is to see but I can’t write that anymore as I didn’t actually see everything and I’m glad I didn’t!